Duolei-Wang/Scheme-Interpreter/README.md

 # Scheme-Interpreter

+I'm learnig Write Your Scheme Interpreter in 48h, A Haskell Tutorial.
+Here is the archive of my codes.
+I'm not sure whether it will finally meets some standard of Scheme, just for learning PLT.

+Here is no optimization and efficiency I guess XD.
+And after I test it's robustness, I will fill the README.md more to make it an explaination of the Tutorial.

 ## Progress
 - 10.28
   I fixed the macro apply system and test easy case (without replicate macro rules).